 - Have a sippy cup or bottle nearby in case baby get thirsty or needs a break to wash down all that yummy cake.

-- Buttercream or whipped frosting is going to be the smoothest icing, making it easiest to smash.
+- Buttercream or whipped icing is going to be the smoothest, making it easiest to smash.

 - Fondant is beautiful but you’ll need to keep an extra close eye on baby during the smash because fondant is difficult to chew and could present a choking hazard.
 (This also goes for any decorative details on the cake, including things like toothpicks and wooden dowels.)